h0rv4th/c2matrix-analyzer/README.md

 Basic c2-matrix analysis enviroment using Suricata + Wazuh + Elastic stack

-The agent VM has Suricata configured to use the Emerging Threats Open Rules Suricata alerts are collected by Wazuh's agent and sent to Wazuh's manager.
+- The agent VM has Suricata configured to use the Emerging Threats Open Rules.
+- Suricata alerts are collected by Wazuh's agent and sent to Wazuh's manager.
-The Wazuh Manager sends alerts to Elasticsearch and can be viewed in Kibana in both the Discover section and the Wazuh plugin.
+- Wazuh Manager sends alerts to Elasticsearch and can be viewed in Kibana in both the Discover section and the Wazuh plugin.

 ![Analysis00](https://github.com/eortizbrossard/c2matrix-evaluation/blob/master/images/suricata00.png)